purpleidea/mgmt/docs/faq.md

 ### Why do function names inside of templates include underscores?

-The golang template library which we use to implement the template() function doesn't support the dot notation, so we import all our normal functions, and just replace dots with underscores.
+The golang template library which we use to implement the golang.template() func doesn't support the dot notation, so we import all our normal functions, and just replace dots with underscores.
 As an example, the standard `datetime.print` function is shown within mcl scripts as datetime_print after being imported.